joaopizani/env.modular-xplatform-vim-cfg/README.md

 Also, I do my work with Linux and Windows - and I struggled to make my beloved VIM setup work on both platforms providing an essentially unified experience.
-After much googling and some head-banging I could achieve portability, and this VIM setup should work in your machine by just following the installation instructions :)
+After much googling and some head-banging I could achieve portability, and this VIM setup should work in your machine by just following the simple installation instructions :)

 Basic installation steps